igeorge0902/Gateway/dalogin/README.md

 For more information on how it works: https://stormpath.com/blog/angular-xsrf

-You can also add your own filters to the dirty job: https://dzone.com/articles/preventing-csrf-java-web-apps
+You can also add your own filters to do the dirty job: https://dzone.com/articles/preventing-csrf-java-web-apps

 ----